-I’ve written a little about how I was diagnosed with hyperthyroidism prior to getting pregnant with my first son.
-(You can read more in our story.)
-It’s been about 10 years since that time, and I am so thankful to be able to say that I no longer suffer from hyperthyroidism!
+It’s been about 10 years since I was diagnosed with hyperthyroidism and then quickly became pregnant with my first son.
+I am so thankful to be able to say that I no longer suffer from hyperthyroidism!
 I used diet to heal my thyroid, and, below, I’ll give you all the deets on my holistic hyperthyroidism treatment.

 How the whole mess started – hyperthyroidism symptoms